XiaoXiao-Woo/PanCollection/README.md

 ```
 1.Put model_newModelName and newModelName_main in PanCollection/UDL/taskName/models.
-2.Create a new folder of PanCollection/UDL/taskName/configs to put option__newModelName.
+2.Create a new folder of PanCollection/UDL/taskName/configs to put option_newModelName.
-3.Update PanCollection/UDL/AutoDL/__init__.py.
+3.Update PanCollection/UDL/AutoDL/__init__.p.
 4.Add a class in PanCollection/UDL/Basis/python_sub_class.py, like this:
 class PanSharpeningModel(ModelDispatcher, name='pansharpening'):
 ```